watertap-org/watertap/docs/how_to_guides/how_to_use_parameter_sweep_monte_carlo.rst

     sweep_params['A_comp'] = NormalSample(m.fs.RO.A_comp, 4.0e-12, 0.5e-12)
     sweep_params['B_comp'] = NormalSample(m.fs.RO.B_comp, 3.5e-8, 0.5e-8)

 where the ``spacer_porosity`` attribute will be randomly selected from a uniform distribution of values in the range :math:`[0.95, 0.99]` and model values ``A_comp`` and ``B_comp`` will be drawn from normal distributions centered at :math:`4.0\times10^{-12}` and :math:`3.5\times10^{-8}` with standard deviations of :math:`12-14\%`, respectively.
-For this example, we'll extract outputs associated with cost, the levelized cost of water (LCOW) and energy consumption (EC), defined via another dictionary
+For this example, we'll extract flowsheet outputs associated with cost, the levelized cost of water (LCOW) and energy consumption (EC), defined via another dictionary

 .. testcode::

-    outputs = {}
+    outputs = dict()
     outputs['EC'] = m.fs.specific_energy_consumption
     outputs['LCOW'] = m.fs.costing.LCOW

-With the flowsheet defined and suitably initalized and the definitions of ``sweep_params`` and ``outputs`` on hand, we can call the ``parameter_sweep`` function as before, where we exercise four new keyword arguments: (1) The ability to pass in custom optimization routines to be executed for each sample, (2) the ability to save per-process results for parallel debugging, (3) the specification of the number of samples to draw, and (4) the ability to set a seed for the randomly-generated values which allows consistency to be enforced between runs.
+With the flowsheet defined and suitably initalized and definitions for ``sweep_params`` and ``outputs`` on hand, we can call the ``parameter_sweep`` function as before, where we exercise four new keyword arguments: (1) the ability to pass in custom optimization routines to be executed for each sample, (2) the ability to save per-process results for parallel debugging, (3) the specification of the number of samples to draw, and (4) the ability to set a seed for the randomly-generated values which allows consistency to be enforced between runs.

 .. testcode::